Skip to main content

 Awards and Recognitions

-1. Invited principal author to contribute an article to the special issue “Prominent Young Spectroscopists” of the journal Vibrational Spectroscopy, 2015
+1. Invited principal author themed “Prominent Young Spectroscopists” for the special issue of the journal Vibrational Spectroscopy, 2015

 2. ‘Rambhau Kulkarni Young Scientist Award’ from the Indian Association for Cancer Research (IACR), February, 2008, Ahmedabad, India